Insomnia, Sleep Apnea, Nightmares: Could Be Things of The Past With Cannabis

 Increased scientific interest in using cannabis and cannabinoids to help treat sleep disorders has resulted in a recent spike of studies.
-These investigate the ability of cannabis to help: sleep apnea, insomnia, REM behaviour disorder and nightmares (particularly associated with PTSD).
+These investigate the ability of cannabis to help: sleep apnea, insomnia, REM behavior disorder and nightmares (particularly associated with PTSD).

-Studies found that cannabidiol (CBD) and delta-9-tetrahydrocannabinol (THC) may have therapeutic benefits for treatment of insomnia, while others considered synthetic cannabinoids as a treatment for sleep apnea and REM behaviour disorder.
+Studies found that cannabidiol (CBD) and delta-9-tetrahydrocannabinol (THC) may have therapeutic benefits for treatment of insomnia, while others considered synthetic cannabinoids as a treatment for apnea and REM behaviour disorder.
 What is the potential here?

 Specifically, high-dose CBD and low-dose THC can have therapeutic effects on sleep.
 For example, in a study among people suffering from insomnia, administration of 160mg/day of CBD resulted in increased total sleep time and decrease nocturnal awakenings, likely indicating a higher depth and thus quality of sleep.
 On the other hand, low dose CBD administration was found to promote wakefulness in other studies.